ossf/security-baseline/baseline.md

 to sensitive resources, such as merge approval or access to secrets.

-It is recommended that, vetting includes establishing a justifiable lineage of identity such as confirming the
+It is recommended that vetting includes establishing a justifiable lineage of identity such as confirming the
 [contributor]'s association with a known